Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Introduction

-Before starting with the technical details, let us mention that propagation of $L^{p}$-integrability for the Boltzmann equation, with different degrees of cut-off and weights, has been studied for quite some time now.
-Classical papers for the hard potential case are \cite{C,A} for $p=\infty$, \cite{G,MV} for $p\in(1,\infty)$, and \cite[Prop.
-1.4]{Wennberg-stability1} for $p\in[1,\infty]$ with the Maxwell molecules model.
-The propagation of exponentially weighted norms is more rare in the literature, however, reference \cite{GPV} is a beautiful example of it, where pointwise gaussian estimates are shown to be propagated in the case of hard potentials using a comparison principle.
+The propagation of $L^p$-exponentially weighted norms is more uncommon in the literature, however, reference \cite{GPV} is an illuminating example of it, where pointwise ($L^\infty$) gaussian estimates are shown to be propagated in the case of hard potentials using a comparison principle.
 These techniques have been applied later for the Maxwell case in \cite{BG} after nontrivial modifications.
-See also \cite{MV, ATh} for similar results for propagation of Sobolev norms in the hard potential case.
+In these works, more restrictive assumptions on the angular function $b$ are assumed.
+In particular, $b$ has to behave in a specific way at the grazing angle $\theta=0$.
+Exponentially weighted $L^1$-norms are well understood in the general case $b\in L^1$ and have been extensively studied in \cite{ B, GPV, Mo, ACGM} for $\gamma>0$ and in \cite{B,BG} for $\gamma=0$.
+The work in \cite{AGbams} emphasizes on the dependance of the characterization of the exponential rates depending on the coerciveness of the Boltzmann flow in $L^1_\mu(\mathbb{R}^d)$-norms.

+For previous results on propagation of Sobolev norms we refer to \cite{MV} with polynomial weights, and \cite{ATh} with gaussian weights.
+These references are restricted to the hard potential case with cut-off condition $b\in L^{2}(\mathbb{S}^{d-1})$.
+For the Maxwell molecules model, the propagation of smoothness and its relation with the relaxation towards equilibrium is studied in \cite{CGT}.
+In this document, the analysis of propagation of regularity and relaxation are independent giving a more robust and general approach.

+One of the main contributions of the present document with respect to $L^{p}$-integrability and propagation of Sobolev norms is to unify all previous works with a relatively simple line of reasoning that includes all ranges of integrability $p\in[1,\infty]$ and weights, polynomial and exponential, including gaussian.
+It also includes both, Maxwell and hard interactions.
+Another novelty of our paper is that we extend the range of $p$ for the propagation of $L^p$ exponentially weighted norms from $p=1$ and $p=\infty$ to the entire range $p\in [1,\infty]$.
+We also relax the assumption on the angular kernel for the $L^\infty$ results by asking that the kernel is merely integrable (as opposed to being bounded in the previous works).
+Finally, in the context of Sobolev norms we relax the assumption from $b\in L^2(\mathbb S^{d-1})$ to $b\in L^1(\mathbb S^{d-1})$, we are able to prove propagation of fractional regularity by introducing \textit{pointwise commutators} between fractional differentiation and the collision operator, and we consider Maxwell molecules.